envato-archive/envato-wordpress-toolkit/readme.txt

 == Changelog ==

+= 1.7.2 =
+* Added checks to stop PHP from throwing redeclare class errors.

 = 1.7.1 =
 * Fixed: Stop Mojo Marketplace from tracking your movements and causing long or hanging page loads.
 * Fixed: Fix an issue that caused the timeout to be set high globally.